 Make sure that your smoker is up to temperature (300°F or 150°C) and roast for 20 minutes per pound + 10 minutes.
 In other words, this three pound venison haunch is going to get 70 minutes cooking.

-When the cooking is complete, remove your smoked venison roast and allow it to stand for 20 minutes before carving as this will allow time for the juices that remain in the meat to become more viscous and so keep the venison succulent.
+When the cooking is complete, remove your smoked venison roast and allow it to stand for 20 minutes before carving.
+This resting period will allow time for the muscle to relax and reabsorb any juices that have exuded from the meat - an additional technique to keep the venison succulent.

 I enjoyed mine with dauphinoise potatoes and a nice glass of Shiraz (or was that two?)